 Consideration of incomplete applications will be delayed until all the needed information is received.

-Approved funding requests must include the Department of Comparative Literature as a sponsor in all publicity, acknowledgements of support, and on any recordings of the event.
+Approved funding requests must include the Department of Middle East Studies as a sponsor in all publicity, acknowledgments of support, and on any recordings of the event.
 Please tag our department as a sponsor on Happening @ Michigan so your event will appear on our website calendar.
-Our event coordinator will also share tagged posts on social media, as appropriate.
-You must notify Giota Tachtara at firstname.lastname@example.org if any changes are made to your event.
+Our event coordinator will also share tagged posts on social media as appropriate.
+You must notify us if any changes are made to your event.

-The Department of Comparative Literature co-sponsors guest lectures and provides funding for other scholarly activities that contribute to the academic and research mission of the department and LSA.
-We usually limit funding to one event per group each year.
-The department will prioritize student interest groups (e.g. Rackham Interdisciplinary Workshops) affiliated with Comparative Literature.
-Events proposed by students outside of the department must be open to Comparative Literature graduate student participation.
-Comparative Literature does not provide funding for charity, cultural or social events, or conference/research travel for individual students.
+Note for Student Interest Groups: We usually limit funding to one event per group each year.
+The department will prioritize student interest groups (e.g. Rackham Interdisciplinary Workshops) affiliated with MES.
+Events proposed by students outside of the department must be open to Middle East Studies graduate student participation.
+Middle East Studies does not provide funding for charity, cultural or social events, or conference/research travel for individual students.